raloliver/fludin/fludin03/README.md

 - Expanded(): fill the avaliable space.
 He widget is a similar to a flex layout in a web way.

 > Flutter Outline in a Android Studio it is a great tool to improve your productivity.

+> Dart Analysis: at Android Studio to show you how methods or props are requireds.